rigobert9/AnkiAutoCards/README.md

 collection to study what you wrote down.

 ## Installation
-To install this script, simply ensure you've downloaded the last version of Anki.
-If the Anki library doesn't seem to be available, please install the 'aqt' package.
+To install this script, simply download the code, enter the directory and run 'pip install .'.
+If you're missing any dependencies, they will be installed.
-You then just need to add this script to your path.
-A package installation with pip is a WIP, coming soon.

 ## How to use
 Help can be found with the '-h' or '--help' flags.